-Over the last several weeks, Tahlequah/J35 and Scarlet/J50 have sent a message heard around the globe.
-They desperately are trying to survive.
+During the summer of 2018, Tahlequah/J35 and Scarlet/J50 sent a message heard around the globe.
+The rapidly disappearing Southern Resident Killer Whales desperately are trying to survive.
 The world is watching you, and the state of Washington.
 I’ve watched the whales’ story of hunger and grief, with sorrow and a feeling of helplessness.

 You have the power to be the leader who spearheads Orca recovery, cementing your legacy as a leader in both climate change and ecological restoration.
 The salmon need access to historic spawning and rearing habitats; the Orcas need access to salmon.

 Please tell your Orca Recovery Task Force, the Army Corps of Engineers Chief Engineer Lt.
 Gen. Todd Semonite (1-202-761-0000 or 1-202-761-0001), and Brig.
 Gen Peter Helmlinger (503-808-5150), Commander of the Northwestern Division, that we need to breach the four lower Snake River dams.
 Now.
 No more paralysis by “study” or “caucus;” the past 30 years are littered with them.

 The energy produced by the lower Snake River dams does NOT need to be replaced.
 All lower Snake River hydro production is surplus power, much of it sold for prices below the cost of production.
 BPA is on the edge of a financial cliff.
 It has raised its wholesale power price 30% in the last 10 years, with another 5% projected to result from the next rate case, and has blown through nearly its entire cash reserve of over $900 million.
 This is not sustainable, even for BPA.

 Returning the lower Snake River to a free flowing river is the best chance for both salmon and Orca recovery.
 Neither can survive a continuation of the band-aid efforts that mark the past 30 years.

 Do you want your legacy to be one where the Southern Resident orcas die?